-Join Steven Brown for an in-depth discussion in this video Lean metrics, part of Lean Six Sigma Fundamentals.
+Join Steven Brown for an in-depth discussion in this video Lean metrics, part of Lean Six Sigma Foundations.

 - When most people talk about Lean,…they immediately think of Toyota,…and the famous Toyota Production System.…But actually, many of the principles of Lean production…go back to Henry Ford in the 1920's,…who believed that you should eliminate anything…that does not provide value.…And that's the basic premise of Lean.…Ford believed in paying attention to the details,…and that little problems, if left unattended,…ultimately became big problems.…Thus, Henry Ford was one of the first proponents…of continuously improving your business processes.…